schmidte10/CONPHYS-2024/markdown_files/DataAnalysisSummary.md

   )
 ```

-So far the analysis has been the same as the protocol outlined in the **aerobic physiology resting** data.
+So far the analysis has been the same as the protocol outlined in the **resting oxygen consumption** data.
 One additional data removal step will take place in the maximum oxygen consumption analysis for samples where fish swam poorly and therefore their maximum oxygen consumption data is thought to be unreliable.
 This step is done before any data analysis has taken place.

 ```r